prathyushakorla/Appointment_NoShow_Predictor/README.md

 Predicting patient no-shows to optimize appointment scheduling and interventions using machine learning.

 **Project Overview**

 This project predicts the likelihood of patients missing their scheduled appointments using historical appointment data, patient demographics, and weather information.
 The goal is to enable healthcare providers to reduce missed appointments through targeted reminders and optimized scheduling.

-Key features:
+**Key features:**

-Predicts No-Show Risk Probability for each appointment.
+1.Predicts No-Show Risk Probability for each appointment.

-Classifies patients into Low, Medium, High, or Critical risk categories.
+2.Classifies patients into Low, Medium, High, or Critical risk categories.

-Recommends intervention strategies (SMS, phone reminders, follow-ups) based on risk factors.
+3.Recommends intervention strategies (SMS, phone reminders, follow-ups) based on risk factors.

-Identifies optimal scheduling characteristics for high attendance.
+4.Identifies optimal scheduling characteristics for high attendance.

-Generates a summary dashboard for decision support.
+5.Generates a summary dashboard for decision support.